nabil-idrissi/t5/data/README.md

-I'm reconstructing the dataset to match the needed format to finetune the T5 model using instructions.
+The dataset was reconstructed to match the needed format.
+One that let us finetune the T5 model on instructions.
-The article column of the initial 'cnn_dailymail' is turned into this format:
+The first column (article) of the initial 'cnn_dailymail' dataset is turned into this:

 > > A randomly chosen instruction from a list + initial cnn_dailymail column